Earn 2 Contact Hours

 Important Certification Information

-This Webinar will award CM credit hours, contact hours and COCs.
+This Webinar will award CM credit hours and contact hours.
 CEU credits will not be awarded for participating in this webinar.
 The eLearning Program works with our accrediting bodies to insure compliance with all policies and (ANSI) standards.
-AIHA's eLearning Program requires any participant seeking CM credit hours, contact hours and COCs to submit a course evaluation.
+AIHA's eLearning Program requires any participant seeking credit to submit a course evaluation.

 are updated continuously and available for download from AIHA’s website.
 Please allow 2-3 weeks after submitting an evaluation for education transcript processing.
 You will be notified by an automated email when your transcript is updated with course credit.